All Episodes

 So that would be Saturday.

-And I really I don't know if he's advocating it or mocking.
+And I don't know if he's advocating or mocking.

 I just don't know.

-Well, I just share with you some parts of this.
+Well, I was going to share with you some parts of this.

 When economists look ahead to the possibilities awaiting our grandchildren, they often see this divide widening even further as the digital economy delivers rich rewards to certain kinds of highly educated talent, while revolutions in robotics eliminate many of today's low-skilled, low-wage jobs.